 - The amount of the marijuana you had in possession was less than an ounce

-Under HS 11357, a conviction for possession of less than an ounce (less than 28.5 grams) of non-medical marijuana as an under 21 is an infraction, carrying the following potential consequences:
+Under HS 11357, a conviction for possession of less than an ounce (less than 28.5 grams) of non-medical marijuana as a person under 21 is an infraction, carrying the following potential consequences:

 - A fine not exceeding $100 (18 to 20 years old)